ShaharAmram1041/HTTP-server/README.md

 This function gets the size of the pool.

-server.c:
+#### ***server.c***:

-The main file.
+The main file.<br>
-Read request from the socket.
+Read request from the socket.<br>
 Check input: The request’s first line should contain a method, path, and protocol.
-If that there are not 3 tokens or the last one is no of the HTTP versions return error message “400 Bad Request" response.
+If that there are not 3 tokens or the last one is no of the HTTP versions return error message “400 Bad Request" response.<br>
-If the first token is not 'GET' return error message "501 not supported" response.
+If the first token is not 'GET' return error message "501 not supported" response.<br>
-If the requested path does not exist, return the error message "404 Not Found" response.
+If the requested path does not exist, return the error message "404 Not Found" response.<br>
-If the path is a directory but it does not end with a '/', return error message “302 Found” response.
+If the path is a directory but it does not end with a '/', return error message “302 Found” response.<br>
-If the path is a directory and it ends with a '/',  we will search for index.html: if we found it and the caller has premissions we return the page, otherwise return the contents of the directory.
+If the path is a directory and it ends with a '/',  we will search for index.html: if we found it and the caller has premissions we return the page, otherwise return the contents of the directory.<br>
-If the path is a file and the caller has no 'read' premissions return the error message “403 Forbidden” response, otherwise return the "200 OK" with the wanted file. in any case of failed after the connection is set, return the "500 internal" error message.
+If the path is a file and the caller has no 'read' premissions return the error message “403 Forbidden” response, otherwise return the "200 OK" with the wanted file.<br>
+in any case of failed after the connection is set, return the "500 internal" error message.<br>

-==Program DATABASE==
+### ==Program DATABASE==<br>

 1.argv - type of char**, represent the input from the user from the command line.